luau-lang/luau/README.md

 It is designed to be backwards compatible with Lua 5.1, as well as incorporating [some features](https://luau-lang.org/compatibility) from future Lua releases, but also expands the feature set (most notably with type annotations).
 Luau is largely implemented from scratch, with the language runtime being a very heavily modified version of Lua 5.1 runtime, with completely rewritten interpreter and other [performance innovations](https://luau-lang.org/performance).
 The runtime mostly preserves Lua 5.1 API, so existing bindings should be more or less compatible with a few caveats.

 Luau is used by Roblox game developers to write game code, as well as by Roblox engineers to implement large parts of the user-facing application code as well as portions of the editor (Roblox Studio) as plugins.
 Roblox chose to open-source Luau to foster collaboration within the Roblox community as well as to allow other companies and communities to benefit from the ongoing language and runtime innovation.
+As a consequence, Luau is now also used by games like Alan Wake 2 and Warframe.

-This repository hosts source code for the language implementation and associated tooling, documentation for the language as well as RFCs and other materials.
-The documentation portion of this repository can be viewed at https://luau-lang.org/
+This repository hosts source code for the language implementation and associated tooling.
+Documentation for the language is available at https://luau-lang.org/ and accepts contributions via [site repository](https://github.com/luau-lang/site); the language is evolved through RFCs that are located in [rfcs repository](https://github.com/luau-lang/rfcs).

 # Usage